bestadamdagoat/txVanityPlateChecker/README.md

 - EXE releases will always be based off of the main branch.

+- There is a mini version that you can obtain from [here](https://github.com/bestadamdagoat/txVPC-lw).

 - Developer/Maintainer Notes:
      - Main Branch requires a PR and will only be updated after a few commits to dev.
 All important issues with main/important updates must require a PR.
      - Dev Branch gets updated frequently.
 All updates/mini issue fixes must be pushed to dev first.